03: Wattwil to Rapperswil

 The roots of the city, planted by the lords of Rapperswil around the 13th century, then nurtured by the constant flow of pilgrims from across the Rhine en route to Einsiedeln, have given birth to the flourishing town that is Rapperswil-Jona today, populated by some 8,000 souls.
 Rapperswil, the city of roses, where these flowers bloom in public gardens, and where the cobbled streets of the old town, a medieval heritage embellished by the centuries, still echo with the footsteps of travelers.
 It is amidst the murmurs of the station, the laughter of the shores, and the enchanting charm of the old castle stones that the vibrant heart of Rapperswil beats, a city where it is good to stroll and surrender to the twists of time.

 Charming squares succeed each other as you ascend towards the castle, like pauses in the climb towards the summit of the hill, offering panoramas of the peaceful city.
+The castle, built in the 13th century, seems frozen in eternity, its towers silent witnesses to the tumults of history.
+Only the clock and some more contemporary additions betray the passage of years, while the ramparts remain, immutable guardians of the secrets of the past.

 On the esplanade of the castle, in the heart of the 13th century, the adjacent chapel, built around 1200, transformed into a church for the town’s faithful.
 Later adorned with Romanesque and Gothic towers, it endured through the ages until the devastating fire of 1882.
 Only the towers, housing the sacristy and the archives containing the precious sacred treasures, escaped the ravaging flames.
 The new church, dedicated to St. John and built in the neo-Gothic style, was inaugurated in 1885, but it also underwent subsequent modifications.
 From the esplanade, the gaze wanders through the alleys of the old town below, witnesses to the city’s rich past.

-The castle and its fortifications were erected by the counts of Rapperswil, acting as “avoués” for the Einsiedeln Abbey.
+The castle and its fortifications were erected by the counts of Rapperswil, acting as « avoués » for the Einsiedeln Abbey.
 This feudal duty vested them with the protection and legal representation of the abbey’s secular affairs.
 However, with the extinction of the count’s lineage in the 13th century, the castle fell under the control of the Habsburgs, enduring the ravages of successive wars but always partially rebuilt.
 After the extinction of the Habsburg lineage in the mid-15th century, the castle returned to the city of Rapperswil.
 Despite the ravages of time, the castle found new life when, in 1870, a Polish emigrant leased it for 99 years.
 He undertook its restoration at his own expense, establishing a museum that still exists today.
 The castle seems frozen in eternity, its towers silent witnesses to the tumults of history.
 Only the clock and some more contemporary additions betray the passage of years, while the ramparts remain immutable guardians of the secrets of the past.

 From the peaceful and verdant courtyard of the castle, stretching across the hill, the view encompasses the entire town and its surroundings, offering a breathtaking panorama.